EmiyaKatuz/KPI-anomaly-detection-model-based-on-transformer/README.md

 ## 2. Datasets used
   Download data.
 You can obtain the benchmark datasets from the Github Repository of DCdetector ( [here](https://drive.google.com/drive/folders/1RaIJQ8esoWuhyphhmMaH-VCDh-WIluRR) ).

-# Data information:
+### 2.1 Datasets information:

 ![Data Information](AD-Model/img/data-information.png)

 ## 3. Experiment results reproduce

-4. Train and Test.
+**1.** Train and Test.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiment results as follows:

 ```bash
 bash ./scripts/SMD.sh